aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

 In Chapter 2 and 3 of this course, we described respectively the time integration of ordinary differential equations and the discretization of differential operators using finite difference formulas.

-Here we combine the tools learned in these two chapters to address the numerical solution of partial differential equations.
+Here we combine these tools to address the numerical solution of partial differential equations.
 We mainly focus on the first order wave equation (all symbols are properly defined in the corresponding sections of the notebooks),

 $$
    \frac{\partial u}{\partial t}+c\frac{\partial u}{\partial x}=0,\label{eq:advection}